MohamedKhalifa11/share-it/README.md

 This project, **SHARE IT**, is currently a work in progress.
 New features are being added, and existing components are being refined.
 Expect frequent updates and improvements!

+## Features

+- **Blog Creation with Real-Time Preview**: Users can create engaging blog posts by adding a title, description, category, pitch, and an image URL.
+The real-time image preview enhances the content creation experience, allowing users to see how their blog will appear instantly.

+- **Seamless User Authentication**: Integrated with **Sanity** and **NextAuth**, the app offers secure and user-friendly authentication via Gmail and GitHub, ensuring data security and ease of access.

+- **Performance Optimization**: This project leverages **Suspense** from React to manage the user experience during asynchronous operations.
+By handling loading states gracefully, it ensures that resources are presented smoothly, enhancing the overall user experience, even on slower networks.

+- **Bug Reporting System**: Equipped with a dedicated bug reporting feature, users can submit bugs by uploading screenshots, along with their name and email.
+This ensures prompt issue resolution and continuous improvement.

+- **Automated Error Reporting**: Built-in error tracking captures and sends detailed error reports to the developer, ensuring a stable and reliable user experience.

+- **Advanced Search Functionality**: Empower users to effortlessly search for blogs and posts with a robust search mechanism, enhancing user experience and engagement.

+- **Dynamic Blog Viewing**: Users can view comprehensive blog posts, complete with real-time view counts, providing insights into content popularity.

+- **Secure User Logout**: Users can log out at any time, ensuring their data remains secure and their session ends when desired.

+## Tech Stack

+- **Frontend**: Next.js, React, Tailwind CSS, Styled-components
+- **Backend**: Sanity
+- **Authentication**: NextAuth.js and Sanity
+- **Database**: Sanity CMS
+- **UI Components**: Radix UI, Lucide React
+- **Error Tracking**: Sentry
+- **Markdown Support**: Markdown-it, UIW React MD Editor
+- **Utilities**: clsx, Slugify
+- **Build Tools**: TypeScript, ESLint, Prettier

 ## Getting Started

 First, run the development server: